Dave Keon: Retirement

 Following his retirement from hockey, Keon moved to Florida and worked in real estate for several years.

 Bitter over his treatment by Ballard and the Leafs, Keon refused for many years to have any relationship with the Leafs organization, even after Ballard's death and after the club changed ownership several times.
 Other Leaf players who clashed with Ballard's management did reconcile, most notably Keon's successor as club captain, Darryl Sittler, who accepted an invitation from GM Cliff Fletcher to return as a consultant after the team came under the ownership of Steve Stavro.

 Keon turned down several offers of reconciliation from the team, including an invitation to the closing ceremony for Maple Leaf Gardens in 1999 and a proposed ceremony to honour his number.

 On March 22, 1991, with the Leafs under new management after Ballard's death, Keon played on a team of Leaf all-stars against their counterparts from the Montreal Canadiens in an old-timers game at Maple Leaf Gardens called Legends' Night in Canada.
 "After that, I figured out the new ownership was no different than Ballard, and I had no use for it," Keon later said.
 In 2005, he told the Toronto Sun that the new owners (majority equity owned by the Ontario Teachers' Pension Plan, chaired by Larry Tanenbaum) "would like to say they are different, but they are all the same."

 In January 2007, the Toronto Maple Leafs announced that Keon would attend a pre-game ceremony to honour its 1967 Stanley Cup-winning team.
 Keon was one of several members of the 1967 team to appear on-ice at the Air Canada Centre before the Leafs' game on February 17, 2007 — the 80th anniversary of the first game played by the Toronto franchise after being renamed the Maple Leafs in 1927.
-Keon was introduced to the crowd second last, just prior to 1967 captain George Armstrong, and received a long standing ovation.
+Keon was introduced to the crowd second last, just before 1967 captain George Armstrong, and received a long-standing ovation.
 On February 16, 2013, Keon was a part of a pre-game ceremony honouring the 1963 Stanley Cup-winning Leafs team.
 He similarly appeared on February 8, 2014, with other members of the 1964 Cup winners.

 His granddaughter, Kaitlyn Keon, played on the Brown Bears women's ice hockey program from 2011 to 2015, accumulating 34 points.

 On January 21, 2016, it was announced that Keon, along with former Maple Leafs Turk Broda and Tim Horton, would be commemorated with a statue on Legends Row in front of the Air Canada Centre, joining former Maple Leafs greats Syl Apps, Teeder Kennedy, Johnny Bower, George Armstrong, Darryl Sittler, Borje Salming, and Mats Sundin.

 On October 14, 2016, the Toronto Maple Leafs released their list of the top 100 Leafs of all time.
 Based on the votes of fans and a 31-member expert panel, Keon was voted the greatest Toronto Maple Leaf.

 On October 15, 2016, the Maple Leafs retired Dave Keon's number 14 at a ceremony honouring the Maple Leafs' centenary.